johnlroehsler/collegeFootballDB/README.md

 S3_BUCKET_NAME=example

 How to run:
-To test API and store in local and s3, run python src/ingestion/test_ingestion.py
+To test API and store in local and s3, run: python src/ingestion/test_ingestion.py

-To test retrival from S3
+To test retrival from S3 run: python src/processing/test_pull.py
-python src/processing/test_pull.py

 Current status:
 Curently, API authentical and data retrival from CollegeFootballData.org API work.
 Data is stored locally and in AWS S3.
 Project directory is also setup.
 Batch processing pipeline: JSON ingestion to Parquet conversion to aggregation is still in development as well as MapReduce pattern for aggregations, and lazy evaluation with optimized DAG execution.